-\\ This is a pending application.
+^{} This is a pending application.
 Claim type will be determined after U.S. prosecution is complete.
 The claim type sought includes compositions of the compositions and method of treatment.

 The Company is required to pay OUI milestone payments of up to an aggregate of \$51 million upon the achievement of specified development milestones, of approximately \$2.25 million, regulatory milestones, of approximately \$9.5 million and commercial milestones, of approximately \$39.5 million (excluding any royalty arrangements).
-An annual maintenance fee in the low tens of thousands will be required beginning in 2023 through launch, increasing to the hundreds of thousands until expiration or revocation of the last valid claim covering a licensed product, in which case the annual maintenance fee will no longer be required.
+An annual maintenance fee, or minimum sum, \$10,000 to \$20,000 will be required beginning in 2023 through launch, increasing to \$250,000, which would be the highest "minimum sum" of royalties in any year prior until expiration or revocation of the last valid claim covering a licensed product, in which case the annual maintenance fee will no longer be required and the "step down" royalty rate will apply.

-The Company did not pay a signing fee to OUI and is obligated to pay a single digit royalty on all net sales of licensed products, as defined in the OUI Agreement, as well as royalties between 20-30% on any sums received by the Company from any sublicensee (including all up-front, milestone and other one-off payments received by the Company from any sub-licenses or other contracts granted by the Company with respect to the licensed technology).
-After the expiration or revocation of the last Valid Claim (as defined in the OUI Agreement) covering a Licensed Product, a "step down" royalty rate shall apply to such Licensed Technology.
+The Company did not pay a signing fee to OUI and is obligated to pay a 6% royalty on all net sales of licensed products, as defined in the OUI Agreement, as well as royalties between 25% on any sums received by the Company from any sublicensee (including all up-front, milestone and other one-off payments received by the Company from any sub-licenses or other contracts granted by the Company with respect to the licensed technology).
+After the expiration or revocation of the last Valid Claim (as defined in the OUI Agreement) covering a Licensed Product, a "step down" royalty rate shall apply to such Licensed Technology and no minimum sum will be payable by the Company.
 If the Company has to pay royalties to a third party to use a proprietary manufacturing process proprietary adjuvants in order to make or have made a Licensed Product, the Company will be able to deduct from all royalty payments, up to a maximum amount of twenty-five percent (25%) of the royalties due to OUI.
 The OUI Agreement entitles the Company to supply a commercially reasonable quantity (not exceeding 5% of units sold in any quarter) of licensed products for promotional sampling.

-In the event that royalties paid to OUI do not amount to the "minimum sum" under the OUI Agreement for a particular year, the Company is obligated to make up the difference between the royalties actually paid and such minimum sum.
+In the event that royalties paid to OUI do not amount to the "minimum sum", as discussed above, under the OUI Agreement for a particular year, the Company is obligated to make up the difference between the royalties actually paid and such minimum sum.
 The minimum sums vary over time, and reduces to \$0 once the "step down" applies.
 The minimum sums and milestone fees are indexed to the RPI (Retail Prices index for all items which is published in the United Kingdom by the Office for National Statistics, or any replacement of it) and will be increased or decreased as appropriate as set forth in the OUI Agreement.